fys4220/fys4220.github.io/fys4220-jbook/part-information/information_prepare_git.md

 * **git push**: transmit local branch commits to the remote repository branch
 * **git status**: show modified files in working directory, staged for your next commit (use this abundantly)
 * **git log**: show all commits in the current branch's history

+When working with branches, these commands are
+* **git branch**: list branches
+* **git branch [branch-name]**: create a new branch at the current commit
+* **git checkout [existing-branch-name]**: switch to another branch and check it out into your working directory
+* **git merge [branch]**: merge the specified branch's history into the current one
 <!--* [*git tag*]():-->

+Checkout the Github cheat sheet for more commands: https://education.github.com/git-cheat-sheet-education.pdf

 <!--